-Jennifer M. Shotwell is a Founding Managing Director of Innisfree.
+Jennifer M. Shotwell is a Co-Founder, Senior Managing Director of Innisfree.
 Ms. Shotwell has more than twenty-five years of experience in designing strategies to win shareholder support and in overseeing the analysis, communications and implementation required in hostile transactions and extraordinary solicitations.
 Ms. Shotwell also counsels clients on a wide range of other matters, including special and annual meeting solicitations, tender and exchange offer dynamics and corporate governance issues.

 Recent activist/takeover situations she has worked on include: the successful defense at Chico’s FAS against a proxy contest by the Barington Group, the successful defense at Norfolk Southern against an unsolicited takeover bid by Canadian Pacific, the successful defense at DuPont against a proxy contest by Trian Partners; the successful defense at Allergan against the unsolicited offer by Valeant Pharmaceuticals and Pershing Square Capital Management; the successful defense at Aspen Insurance against the unsolicited tender offer and accompanying solicitation of calls for special meetings by Endurance Specialty Holdings; the defense at Transocean against the proxy contest conducted by Carl Icahn; the successful defense at Agrium against JANA Partners’ proxy contest; and the successful defense at Oshkosh Corporation against a proxy contest and unsolicited tender offer by Carl Icahn.